hypertrace/hypertrace-docs-website/src/pages/java/java-opencensus.md

 at least 10,000 unique ports.
 Uniquely creating a port will not only exhaust your file descriptors but it also becomes cumbersome and error prone to do.

 With the ocagent-exporter, instead the stats are uploaded to the OpenCensus Agent and from there, the agent is singly scraped by Prometheus.

 As you can see from above, this not only scales your application's resource allocation but also scales your development speed and liberates you from complex batching deployments.
-It also ensures that your applications can be kept light, that the agent's deployment can safely be restarted flexibly.
+It also ensures that your applications can be kept light, that the agent's deployment can be restarted safely and flexibly.

 The same thing happens for traces.